 Too often, they don’t feel the pain of their shoddy communication work.
-Particularly, as can be the case, if it is someone high in the organization or otherwise in a position of power who is the culprit.
+Particularly if the bad communicator is someone high in the organization or otherwise in a position of power.

-Whatever the case, it is always better to work to clear things up now rather than deal with the repercussions later on.
+Whatever the case, the best thing to do is to work to clear things up now rather than deal with the repercussions later on.

-That’s where these 7 tips will serve you well.
+That’s where these 7 tips can help you.